Thakurta metric does not describe a cosmological black hole: Global structure of the Thakurta spacetime

-for $ -r^{*}>L$.
+for all $ r^{*}<-L$.
 Therefore, if $a(\eta)=a_{0}\eta^{\alpha}$, the integral over the first interval converges to a finite limit value, while that over the second is trivially finite.
-This means that the ingoing radial null geodesics are future incomplete at scalar polynomial curvature singularity at $(r,\eta)=(2M,\infty)$.
+This means that the ingoing radial null geodesics are future incomplete at the s.p. curvature singularity at $(r,\eta)=(2M,\infty)$.

-As a result, the Penrose diagrams of the Thakurta spacetime (\ref{eq:Thakurta}) with $a(\eta)\propto \eta^{\alpha}$ $(\alpha>0)$ are given by Fig.~\ref{fg:Thakurta_Penrose}.
-(See~\cite{Harada:2018ikn} for those of the corresponding FLRW spacetimes.)
+As a result, the Penrose diagrams of the Thakurta spacetime with $a(\eta)\propto \eta^{\alpha}$ $(\alpha>0)$ are given by Fig.~\ref{fg:Thakurta_Penrose}.
+(See~\cite{Harada:2018ikn,Harada:2021yul} for those of the corresponding FLRW spacetimes.)
+This is a maximal extension of the spacetime.
 Clearly, there is no black-hole event horizon.
-Nevertheless, the spacetime might be interpreted as a black hole by an alternative definition in terms of a trapping horizon~\cite{Hayward:1993wb,Hayward:1994bu} or an apparent horizon~\cite{wald1983}.
+Nevertheless, the spacetime might be interpreted as a black hole by an alternative definition in terms of a trapping horizon~\cite{Hayward:1993wb,Hayward:1994bu} or an apparent horizon~\cite{he1973,wald1983}.
 In fact, the Thakurta spacetime possesses a trapping horizon in the spherical foliation of the spacetime.
-However, this trapping horizon is not of black-hole type as we will see below.
+However, this trapping horizon is not of black-hole type as we will show below.